-If you go to an out-of-network provider, the provider must be eligible to participate in Medicare and/or Texas Medicaid.
+If you use an out-of-network provider, the provider must be eligible to participate in Medicare and/or Texas Medicaid.

-- We cannot pay a provider who is not eligible to participate in Medicare and/or Texas Medicaid. - If you go to a provider who is not eligible to participate in Medicare, you must pay the full cost of the services you get. - Providers must tell you if they are not eligible to participate in Medicare.
+- We cannot pay a provider who is not eligible to participate in Medicare and/or Texas Medicaid. - If you use a provider who is not eligible to participate in Medicare, you must pay the full cost of the services you get. - Providers must tell you if they are not eligible to participate in Medicare.